 Cases involving domestic violence or abuse, or other family law cases, often require a temporary restraining order.
 Courts usually issue a restraining order in such cases at the beginning or during the trial until a more permanent injunction can be enforced after the conclusion of the litigation.

 The TRO in this type of case is aimed at securing the safety of the plaintiff and prevent the defendant from going near the former within a specified distance.

 The primary purpose of both a temporary restraining order and a preliminary injunction is to preserve the status quo over the course of the litigation while the court determines the merits of the case.

 But while TROs and preliminary injunctions have many similarities, they are quite different.
 Parties should be aware of this to determine which type or relief they want to seek.
 There are three distinct areas that distinguish TROs and preliminary injunctions.
 They notice; the duration of the injunction; and the scope of the hearing.

 How Does a Temporary Restraining Order Bond Work?

 There are three parties involved in the issuance of a Temporary Restraining Order Bond.
-The plaintiff is the Principal; the court is the Obligee, and finally we have the surety.
+The plaintiff is the Principal; the court is the Obligee, and finally, we have the surety bond company that guarantees the bond.
 A TRO bond provides the same guarantee as an injunction bond.
 Both allow the defendant to be indemnified against any damage as a result of the TRO requested by the plaintiff.